 We are here to help!
 Check out these tips to help you prepare for and manage your diabetes during this coming holiday season.
-They are approved by Lisa Joliat, MD, a Mercy Health primary care provider in our Cincinnati market.
+These tips are all approved by Lisa Joliat, MD, a primary care provider in our Cincinnati market.

 Eat a healthy breakfast before a big meal

 You might be tempted to skip breakfast to save your appetite for that big holiday dinner.
 However, if you eat a healthier, filling breakfast, you will be less likely to indulge in unhealthy options during the evening.

 Portion control is critical for people with diabetes.
 Eating too much of certain items can affect your blood sugar.
 Thus, it’s important to focus on balancing your meals.

 When filling your plate, keep these guidelines in mind:

 One-fourth plate for lean protein: turkey, chicken, lean beef, fish

 One-fourth plate for carbohydrates: grains, pasta, potatoes, bread